-Note: CPT: Core Paper Theory

-SPT: Special Paper Theory (Elective)

-OEPT: Open Elective Paper Theory
+Note: CPT: Core Paper Theory SPT: Special Paper Theory (Elective) OEPT: Open Elective Paper Theory CDR: Core Dissertation Report

-CPD: Dissertation/ Project Work

-^{} A faculty member can guide maximum of EIGHT students.
-Guidance of EIGHT students by a faculty member will be equivalent to the teaching workload of one paper per semester.
+Note: A faculty member can guide maximum of EIGHT students for the dissertation work.
+Guidance of EIGHT students by a faculty member will be equivalent to a workload of teaching hours of one paper per semester.